- Product Search Results

 What if I need to cancel or change an order I made to an enabled vendor? (cXML PO)

 Call their customer service department.
 Orders placed this way are put into the vendor’s order delivery system within minutes of dispatch.
 Sending a PO updated with a change order will not tell the vendor what they need to know.

-I don’t see the UF department I need to issue a PO to in myUF Market – what’s wrong?
+I don’t see the UF department I need to issue a PO to in myUF Marketplace – what’s wrong?

-myUF Market is a requisitioning tool designed to issue purchase orders to vendors outside UF.
-The departments for which myUF Market will provide a specific “Form” to collect Chartfield information are Physical Plant (PPD), CNS, and HealthNet.
-These can be accessed through the Product Search page under Forms in the Internal Service Provider folder.
+myUF Marketplace is designed to issue purchase orders to vendors outside UF.
+The departments for which myUF Marketplace will provide a specific “Form” to collect ChartField information are Facilities and UF IT.
+These forms can be accessed from the Home Page, click on the Forms link, the on Organization Forms on the left.

-To do business with a UF department not listed above, contact that unit to discuss how to provide them chartfield information.
-The UF CFOs office has initiated a business process improvement project to change the transactions between UF departments from encumbered (purchase orders) to unencumbered.
+To do business with a UF department not listed above, contact that unit to discuss how to provide them ChartField information.

 What if I can’t find my shipping (or billing) address in the Ship To addresses in myUFMarket?